 This gene encodes a member of the phospholipase A2 family of proteins.
 Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed to generate the mature enzyme.
 This calcium-dependent enzyme hydrolyzes glycerophospholipids to produce free fatty acids and lysophospholipids.
 In one example, this enzyme catalyzes the release of arachidonic acid from cell membrane phospholipids, thus playing a role in the production of various inflammatory lipid mediators, such as prostaglandins.
 The encoded protein may promote the survival of breast cancer cells through its role in lipid metabolism. [provided by RefSeq, Nov 2015]

 GeneCards Summary for PLA2G10 Gene

 PLA2G10 (Phospholipase A2 Group X) is a Protein Coding gene.
-Diseases associated with PLA2G10 include acute chest syndrome and potter's syndrome.
-Among its related pathways are Linoleic acid metabolism and Acyl chain remodelling of PC.
-GO annotations related to this gene include calcium ion binding and phospholipase activity.
-An important paralog of this gene is PLA2G2C.
+Diseases associated with PLA2G10 include Acute Chest Syndrome and Sickle Cell Disease.
+Among its related pathways are Ras signaling pathway and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase activity.
+An important paralog of this gene is PLA2G2D.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.